ocaml/opam/doc/pages/FAQ.md

 #### 🐫  How to get, install and upgrade opam ?

 See the [install guide](Install.html).

-If upgrading, you can bootstrap using `opam install opam-devel`.
+If upgrading, you can bootstrap using `opam install opam-devel`, and follow the instructions.

 ---

 #### 🐫  Where is the manual ?

-opam has git-like, hierarchical manpages.
+opam has git-like, hierarchical [manpages](https://opam.ocaml.org/doc/2.0/man/opam.html).
 Try `opam --help` for a starting point.

 Or get started from the [Usage](Usage.html) guide.

 If you want to know more about opam packages, see the [Packaging Howto](Packaging.html).

-The reference on the internals and file formats is in the [Manual](Manual.html).
+The full reference on the internals and file formats is in the [Manual](Manual.html).

 You may also want to browse the [library APIs](api/).